01Why Trade With a Profit Target?

 06Market Tendency and Price Action Analysis Profit Targets

-Market tendency and price analysis requires the most research and work.
+Market tendency and price analysis require the most research and work.
 The benefit is consistent performance if the trader can properly identify the market tendencies.

 All intraday price moves can be measured and quantified.
 Prices have certain tendencies; these tendencies will vary based on the market being traded.
 A tendency doesn't mean the price always moves in that particular way, just that more often than not it does.